Surviving Cancer: A Place To Find Strength, Stamina and Support

 It’s been an ongoing source of support for retired Easton-based gastroenterologist Michael Fisher, MD, who is battling two types of cancer.
 “The treatment arm of cancer can beat people down physically, emotionally and sometimes financially.
 It’s hard.
 LiveSTRONG gives you something to work toward as well as a psychological support group.
 It’s really turned out to be a very rich experience.
 For me, some of those relationships are ongoing today, well after I finished the program,” Dr. Fisher says.

 LiveSTRONG is designed to help people no matter what type of cancer they are battling or how old they are.
 As Jarrell explains, “We might have a breast cancer survivor next to a prostate cancer survivor.
 She’s 32, and he’s 70.
 It doesn’t seem to make any difference — they have that common thread of being cancer survivors.”

 The LiveSTRONG program supports families, too.
 Each LiveSTRONG participant receives a family pass to the YMCA so a partner can exercise while the program participant is in the group workout.
 Likewise, a parent can bring children to the YMCA for kids’ activities.

 A Partnership that Strengthens the Community

 Both UM Shore Regional Health and the YMCA are focused on keeping people healthy in the community.
-As Brian Leutner, vice president, UM SRH Ambulatory Services, explains, “The Y is a perfect partner in something like this.
 Health care today is not just about fixing sick people.
 It’s also about finding ways to help everyone maintain their best health outside the hospital.
-For that, we rely heavily on our many community partners, and we are delighted to have the Y among them.”
+For that, UM SRH relies heavily on our many community partners, and we are delighted to have the YMCA of the Chesapeake among them.